-This delicious frozen Strawberry Pie will be your go-to pie for the summer.
-Also known as strawberry margarita pie (add a splash of tequila), the filling is as decadent as ice cream and pairs beautifully with the salty-sweet pretzel crust.
+This delicious frozen Strawberry Margarita Pie will be your go-to pie for the summer.
+The filling is as decadent as ice cream and pairs beautifully with the salty-sweet pretzel crust.

 The best way I can describe this no-bake strawberry pie is somewhere between creamy strawberry ice cream and a cheesecake.
 And unlike some other recipes, there's no need to add jello as it gets all its delightful strawberry flavor and light pink tint from the fresh strawberries.
 Fresh always beats artificial, right??

 This may be our favorite easy summer dessert because it's cold and refreshing.
 A frozen strawberry pie with cool whip and a pretzel crust is perfect for parties or a family get together like Mother's Day.